connorm400/social-nexus/README.md

 * **/account-delete/**: GET is a form that needs to be filled out to delete an account.
 POST will delete current_user if the form submits the correct password

 * **/pw-change**: GET is a form to change password.
 POST is to submit the form and change password
-    * **ISSUE**: Currently the authors ID gets changed with each password update.
-That means you cant delete post made before changing your password